rust-lang/reference/src/types/numeric.md

 r[type.numeric.repr.float]
 A floating-point value is represented by the following decoding:
 * The byte sequence is decoded as the unsigned integer type with the same width as the floating-point type,
 * The resulting integer is decoded according to [IEEE 754-2019] into the format used for the type.

 > [!NOTE]
-> The representation of each finite number and infinity is unique as a result of this.
+> The representation of each finite number and infinity is unique as a result of the definition of [IEEE 754-2019].
 > The exact behaviour of encoding and decoding NaNs is not yet decided

 r[type.numeric.repr.float-format]
 The [IEEE 754-2019] `binary32` format is used for `f32`, and the `binary64` format is used for `f64`.
 The set of values for each floating-point type are determined by the respective format.